 \section{Abstract}

 Dominant paradigms for 4D LiDAR panoptic segmentation are usually required to train deep neural networks with large superimposed point clouds or design dedicated modules for instance association.
 However, these approaches perform redundant point processing and consequently become computationally expensive, yet still overlook the rich geometric priors inherently provided by raw point clouds.
-To this end, we introduce \textsc{ICP-4D}, a simple yet effective training-free framework that unifies spatial and temporal reasoning through geometric relations among instance-level point sets.
-Specifically, we apply the Iterative Closest Point (ICP) algorithm to directly associate temporally consistent instances by aligning the source and target point sets through the estimated transformation.
-To stabilize association under noisy instance predictions, we introduce a Sinkhorn-based soft matching.
-This exploits the underlying instance distribution to obtain accurate point-wise correspondences, resulting in robust geometric alignment.
+To this end, we introduce \textsc{Geo-4D}, a simple yet effective training-free framework that unifies spatial and temporal reasoning, enabling holistic LiDAR perception over long time horizons.
+Specifically, we propose a global geometric association strategy that establishes consistent instance correspondences by estimating an optimal transformation between instance-level point sets.
+To mitigate instability caused by structural inconsistencies in point cloud observations, we propose a global geometry-aware soft matching mechanism that enforces spatially coherent point-wise correspondences grounded in the spatial distribution of instance point sets.
 Furthermore, our carefully designed pipeline, which considers three instance types—static, dynamic, and missing—offers computational efficiency and occlusion-aware matching.
-Our extensive experiments across both SemanticKITTI and panoptic nuScenes demonstrate that our method consistently outperforms state-of-the-art approaches, even without additional training or extra point cloud inputs.
+Our extensive experiments across both SemanticKITTI and nuScenes demonstrate that our method consistently outperforms state-of-the-art approaches, even without additional training or extra point cloud inputs.